-Beginning January 1, 2017, Health FSA contributions are limited by the IRS to $2,600 each year (the limit prior to 2017 was $2,550).
+Beginning January 1, 2018, Health FSA contributions are limited by the IRS to $2,650 each year (up from the 2017 limit of $2,600).
 The limit is per person; each spouse in the household may contribute up to the limit.
 Your employer may elect a lower contribution limit.
 Please see your plan documents or check with your Human Resources office for the specifics of your plan.
 The limit may be adjusted annually to account for inflation increases.

 No, this is not allowed.